Professional staff career development program

 The employee’s most recent Performance Review Plan (PRP) and current position description are to be attached to their application.

-HR Services will call for applications in March each year, in conjunction with Professional Staff Rewards Program, and following the annual performance review process.
+HR Services will call for applications in March each year following the annual performance review process.

 Applications will be considered by a Committee consisting of: